bbspike/Fabwelt-Token/README.md

  - Game industry: An app is created for users to hold the coins, which would be in a form of wallet.
 Using those coins, players can decide and have a say in the structure of the games, rules, governance etc etc.
 A fantasy app which would run on blockchain.

+- Gaming Nft marketplace: A marketplace where holders can buy and sell gaming nfts to each other using Fabwelt as the base currency of exchange.